PrinceErias/limits/README.md

-# limits
 /*
 A list of clear limits and boundaries.
-Do NOT push them, you will be blocked, and I will cut you out without warning no matter how brutal or blunt I need to be.
+Do NOT push them, you will be blocked, and I will cut you out, no matter how brutal or blunt I need to be.
 I do not give a shit anymore.
 Respect my fucking boundaries.
 These are subject to change.
 If you cannot keep up, that is not my problem.
 Fuck you.